Rote-Story/Telco_Churn_Analysis/README.md

 # Telco Customer Churn Analysis

+For a high-level overview of the project and key findings, see [EXECUTIVE_SUMMARY.md](./EXECUTIVE_SUMMARY.md)

 ## Project Overview

 This project explores customer churn for a telecommunications company (Telco) using demographic, account, and service usage data.
 The goal is to identify key factors influencing churn and provide actionable insights to improve customer retention.